BoooC/CNN-Accelerator-Based-on-Eyeriss-v2/README.md

 This project is the first-place winner of the undergraduate project competition at NCHU EE.
 It features a design that modifies the Eyeriss v2 architecture to create a flexible and energy-efficient accelerator for Sparse Convolutional Neural Networks.
 Significant improvements include modifying the operational mode of Processing Elements (PEs) to use `im2col` and `GEMM`, overhauling the router logic, and introducing a novel data flow that combines weight stationary, input stationary, and output stationary paradigms.

-## Project Implementation

-The project is divided into two main implementations:

-- **FPGA Implementation**: Includes all source code, FPGA synthesis Bitstream files, and related resources.
-- **ASIC Implementation**: Contains designs and specifications for ASIC realization.

 ## Project Abstract
 Deep Neural Networks (DNN) have proven their exceptional performance in various domains, especially in tasks like image classification and recognition.
 However, the high computational demands, power consumption, and memory requirements of DNNs underscore the need for specialized hardware accelerators.
 This project introduces a hardware accelerator architecture based on the Eyeriss v2 framework, specifically tailored for Sparse Convolutional Neural Networks (SCNN).
 By incorporating the im2col and GEMM data restructuring schemes and a systolic array design, we optimized data flow and enhanced the flexibility of the hardware architecture.
 Using the OpenROAD tool, we implemented the complete design-to-GDSII process and achieved high-performance inference capabilities on the NanGate 45nm CMOS process.